 The toilets always seemed clean and tidy, in fact on a couple of occasions I had to wait while the flight crewed cleaned and sprayed the washrooms with sweet smelling deodoriser.
 There’s a few airline branded moisturisers available in each washroom along with extra toothbrushes, combs and other sweet smelling lotions.
 Something I felt inclined to make use of during my half day on the plane.

 We had an enjoyable long haul flight to Singapore, touching down only 25 minutes behind schedule.
 We felt like we’d arrived in Singapore before we’d even taken off and were treated more like human beings than human cargo, a feeling you sometimes get on airlines.
 The food and service was impeccable and the in flight entertainment system, although briefly out of action, was definitely a big step in the right direction.
 Offering advanced features and larger screen size, something many airlines should take note from.

 While Singapore Airlines is rarely the cheapest way to get to Singapore, it is no doubt the best way to get there.
 A big thank you to Singapore Airlines for sponsoring us on flight SQ319 from London Heathrow to Singapore.

-On our return journey in April 2014 we’ll be reviewing the Singapore Airlines A380, the enormous double-decker aircraft flying twice daily to London.
-It’ll be interesting to see how it compares to the quality of SIA’s new 777-300ER.
-Keep an eye on our website for that one.
+On our return journey we reviewed the Singapore Airlines A380, the enormous double-decker aircraft flying twice daily to London.
+Check it out to compare the quality of the A380-800 service with the new 777-300ER.